Mixed orthogonality graphs for continuous-time state space models and orthogonal projections: Preliminaries

-A particular example of a state space model is the MCARMA model whose solution $\CY_V$ is a MCARMA process.
-The definition of a MCARMA process $ \CY_V$ is motivated by the idea that $ \CY_V$ solves the differential equation
+A particular example of a state space model is the MCARMA model whose output process $\CY$ is an MCARMA process.
+The definition of an MCARMA process $ \CY$ is motivated by the idea that $ \CY$ solves the stochastic differential equation

 where $D$ is the differential operator with respect to $t$ and